-Tone Vigeland (b.
-1938)
+Tone Vigeland (1938-2024)

-Background and her own workshop
+Tone Vigeland; background and her own workshop

 Ranking among the very top artists of contemporary jewelry making internationally, Tone Vigeland has been a leading artist in her native Norway for some sixty years.
 Pioneering a movement of goldsmiths working in small private workshops hand making jewelry with an emphasis on the free artistic expression, she started her own workshop in 1961.
 She was followed by artists such as Gine Sommerfelt in 1964, Toril Bjorg in 1968 and in the seventies by many others.